petergridge/openweathermaphistory/README.md

 The lowest factor of the up to five days of rainfall is return as the state of the sensor.

 factor = 1 - ((cummulative rainfall - daymin)/(daymax - daymin))

-if the factor is less than 0 the factor is set to 0.
+If the factor is less than 0 the factor is set to 0.

 ## Attributes